 Keep reading to find out more about pH balancing your hair.

-3. Use shampoo that is infused with peppermint
+3. Use shampoo that are infused with peppermint

 Abba Pure Moisture Shampoo

 Shampoos that are infused with peppermint or tea tree oil are beneficial for the scalp since they create a tingling sensation which allows more blood flow to the scalp.
-This, in turn, promotes hair growth.Abba moisture shampoo gives you a double punch as a thick moisturizing shampoo that is infused with peppermint oil.
+This, in turn, promotes hair growth.peppermint oil.

 4. pH-Balanced Means Less Breakage